Working during your studies

 If you have permission to work, you should not work more than the maximum number of hours (20 or 10) in any one week in term-time, even if you sometimes work under the maximum number of hours a week in other weeks.

-A 'week' in this context is any rolling seven day period.
-This means that a 'week' does not run from Monday to Sunday, or between any other specific days.
-It might also be different from the definition of 'week' used by your employer for wages or shift schedules.
-Instead, you must check that in any one 7-day period you do not exceed your permitted hours of work.
+A ‘week’ has been defined by UKVI as meaning a period of 7 days beginning with a Monday.
 If you work irregular hours and/or have more than one employer, you will need to keep detailed records of how many hours you work each day so that you can be sure that you are not in danger of breaching your work condition.

 If you have permission to work, you can work full-time before your course starts and after your course has ended.
 If you are a full-time student, you may find your studies suffer if you work more than 16 hours a week.